 Losing a spouse was one of the most difficult things I’ve faced and such a personal journey, but some of the best advice I got along the way was to do what works for you.
 There’s no right way to mourn or live.

 You are the mama to four boys and one little girl.
 What are the secrets to your sanity?
 Do you have any non-negotiables that keep you centered?

-I think the secret is to be flexible and have a good team.
-No day is ever the same and with kids ranging in ages from 15 years to 3 years, things rarely go as planned – so flexibility is key!
+I think the secret is to be flexible and to have a good team.
+No day is ever the same.
+With kids ranging in ages from 15 years to 3 years, things rarely go as planned, so flexibility is key!

 When I’m home with the kids, I try to focus just on them and not check email or take work calls.
 They are my number one priority always, and I want them to feel that.